 - increased use of the network,

-- shows ads to which you are not bound in any way.
+- displays advertisements to which you are not bound in any way.

-It is recommended to manually scan the system for such virus files and delete them for safety.
+It is recommended to manually scan the system for such virus files and remove them for safety.

-How do I delete the IDP.Generic file from my computer?
+How do I remove the IDP.Generic file from my computer?

-Manually deleting these files is not an easy task and requires a thorough understanding of the different program files used by the system.
-So it’s always a good idea to hire a professional to do it, or you’ll have to learn all the basics if you want to do it yourself.
+Manual removal of these files is not an easy task and requires a thorough understanding of the various program files used by the system.
+So it is always a good idea to hire a professional to do it, or you will need to learn all the basics if you want to do it yourself.

 For Windows 10 users.